Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

+are incentive efficient.
+Throughout the remainder of the paper, the feasible set is understood to consist of admissible menus with nonnegative premia, as in Definition \ref{def:contract_menu}.

-We aim to characterize the solutions of Problem \eqref{eq:IPO_sup_retention}, under the Yaari's Dual Utility framework.
+Here, we aim to characterize the optimal solutions to Problem \eqref{eq:IPO_sup_retention}, under Yaari's Dual Utility framework.
 We start by presenting preliminary results about individual rationality and incentive compatibility.
 The proofs of all results are provided in Appendix \ref{Appendixproofs}.

 \begin{proposition} If a menu of contracts $(R_{\theta}, p_{\theta})_{\theta \in \Theta}$ is incentive compatible, then for any $\theta \in \Theta$, the premium $p_{\theta}$ is of the following form:

 \end{proposition}